anyscale/templates/templates/fine-tune-llm_v2/cookbooks/optimize_cost/README.md

   accelerator_type:A10G: 0.001
 ```

 This configs is asking for 32xA10G GPUs but does not specify the architecture (e.g. `g5.4xlarge` vs. `g5.48xlarge`).
 However, it specifies that there should be at least 130G of memory available for rank-0, which forces the Anyscale's instance manager to pick g5.48xlarge for rank-0 and any other A10s for other workers hence not hitting RAM OOM issues during checkpointing.
 This is much better than being forced to use `4xg5.48xlarge` nodes.
 They may not be available on-demand and might be more expensive too.
+The Anyscale autoscaler will prioritize instances with the highest number of GPUs to maximize locallity.
+If there is insufficient capacity, it will proceed to select multiple instances in decreasing order of their GPU count.

 ## Batch size and Context length